rodders99/rodders99.github.io/content/blog/2023-08-14-google-data-analytics-completed.md

 As I celebrate this milestone, I am reminded that education is a lifelong journey.
 Completing the Google Data Analytics Specialization is just one step in the broader path of continuous learning and growth.

-I look forward to what lies ahead – exploring new opportunities, contributing to data-driven initiatives, and embracing the ever-changing landscape of analytics, getting down and dirty with machine leanring and AI.
+I look forward to what lies ahead – exploring new opportunities, contributing to data-driven initiatives, and embracing the ever-changing landscape of analytics, getting down and dirty with machine learning and AI.

 Thank you to everyone who has been a part of this journey with me.
 Here's to new beginnings and the excitement of what's to come! 🥂